Importance of internal and external stakeholders in partnerships

 Once you have identified these, don’t be afraid to share them with your full team (client included) to ensure everyone understands each other’s roles and knows how to communicate efficiently within the team.

-External stakeholders are all individuals that are external to your organisation.
-For Ronins, as a digital agency, external stakeholders are everyone not part of our company, for example, clients, suppliers, competitors and vendors.
+External stakeholders are all individuals outside your organisation.
+For Ronins, as a digital agency, external stakeholders are everyone not part of our company, such as clients, suppliers, competitors, and vendors.

-When you are looking at your external stakeholders specifically for a project, you need to look at who your client is and everyone who is somehow related to the success of the project.
+When looking at your external stakeholders specifically for a project, you need to look at who your client is and everyone who is somehow related to the project’s success.
 For example, when we worked on our Orbus website design and development project, we identified a variety of stakeholders:

 • Key competitors were reviewed and monitored throughout the project to ensure we stayed well ahead!